-Wastewater treatment shall occur at centralized wastewater treatment facilities either onsite or at existing, previously permitted off-site facilities as permitted by the State of North Carolina Department of Environmental and Natural Resources (NCDENR).
+Wastewater treatment shall occur at centralized wastewater treatment facilities either on-site or at existing, previously permitted off-site facilities as permitted by the State of North Carolina Department of Environmental and Natural Resources (NCDENR).
 Spray irrigation may occur off-site provided that said use conforms to the uses allowed in the applicable zoning district.

 • The entire treatment system will be contained within the development.
-The wastewater received from the veterinary practice and boarding kennel will be returned as Type 2 treated effluent to be land applied.